 Learn the grammatical concepts fundamental to linguistic research, and develop a deeper understanding of English grammar./

 Begins with a review of the parts of speech and an introduction to the distinction between prescriptive and descriptive grammar, and the contrast between competence and performance grammar.
 Topics in the other six units include: clauses (finite independent, finite subordinate, and non-finite); adverbials (adjuncts, conjuncts and disjuncts); verbs (main, auxiliary, and modal auxiliary); subcategories of verbs (intensive, prepositional, nontransitive, intransitive et al.); “verbals” (gerunds, participles and infinitives); and subcategories of auxiliary verbs/expressions of modality, tense , aspect, voice.

 Designed to be especially useful to students and/or teachers of English, ESL, foreign languages and linguistics.

 Ernest Hemingway (Print, 1 Credit)

-This course examines two of Hemingway’s greatest novels, The Sun Also Rises and The Old Man and the Sea, as well as a selection of short stories.
-This course does not assume prior knowledge of close-text analysis or conducting research online and offers students a comprehensive introduction to these skills while exploring Hemingway’s code of behavior along with his style, worldview, and belief systems.
+Examines two of Hemingway’s greatest novels, The Sun Also Rises and The Old Man and the Sea, as well as a selection of short stories.
+Offers an introduction to close-text analysis and online research, while exploring Hemingway’s literary style, and worldview.